 Check the P-V diagram and the T-S diagram for the Lenoir Cycle below.

 1 → 2

 1 → 2 is a Constant Volume heat addition process.
-Where the fuel will be burnt by the in the constant volume.
+Where the fuel will be burnt under a constant volume.

 2 → 3

 2 → 3 is an Isentropic Expansion, right after the combustion happens.
 It is a

 reversible adiabatic expansion process.
 Actually where the work is generated.